hyperb1iss/hyperbliss.tech/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

+## 🧪 Testing and Linting

+### Testing

+The project uses Jest and React Testing Library for testing.
+Tests are located in the `tests/` directory.

+Available test commands:

+- `npm test` or `yarn test`: Run all tests
+- `npm run test:watch` or `yarn test:watch`: Run tests in watch mode
+- `npm run test:seo` or `yarn test:seo`: Run SEO-specific tests
+- `npm run test:seo:watch` or `yarn test:seo:watch`: Run SEO tests in watch mode

+### Linting

+ESLint is configured for code quality and consistency.
+The project uses the Next.js ESLint configuration as a base.

+Available lint commands:

+- `npm run lint` or `yarn lint`: Lint the app and tests directories
+- `npm run lint:fix` or `yarn lint:fix`: Automatically fix linting issues

+### Test Setup

+The project uses the following testing libraries and configurations:

+- Jest with TypeScript support (ts-jest)
+- React Testing Library for component testing
+- jest-environment-jsdom for DOM simulation
+- Custom test environment for canvas-related tests

+Test files should be placed in the `tests/` directory with the `.test.ts` or `.test.tsx` extension.

 ## 🌠 CyberScape: Immersive Interactive Background

 CyberScape is a custom-built, interactive background animation that brings the cyberpunk aesthetic of hyperbliss.tech to life.
 It creates a dynamic, responsive environment that reacts to user interactions and adds depth to the overall user experience.